tsunami416604/azure-docs.hu-hu/articles/cosmos-db/sql-api-sdk-node.md

 ### <a name=""></a><a name="1.14.0"/>1.14.0</a>
 * Támogatja a munkamenet-konzisztenciát.
-* Ez az SDK-verzió az Azure Cosmos DB Emulator legújabb verzióját igényli, amely letölthető a alkalmazásból. https://aka.ms/cosmosdb-emulator
+* Ehhez az SDK-verzióhoz az [Azure Cosmos DB Emulátor](https://aka.ms/cosmosdb-emulator)legújabb verziója szükséges.

 ### <a name=""></a><a name="1.13.0"/>1.13.0</a>
 * Megosztott egyezésű partíciós lekérdezések.
 * Támogatja az erőforrás-kapcsolatot a kezdő és a záró perjelekkel (és a megfelelő tesztekkel).

 ### <a name=""></a><a name="1.12.2"/>1.12.2</a>
 *    npm dokumentáció javítva.

 ### <a name=""></a><a name="1.12.1"/>1.12.1</a>
 * Javítva egy hiba az executeStoredProcedure-ban, ahol az érintett dokumentumok speciális Unicode karakterekkel (LS, PS) voltak.